Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Empirical Studies

 \paragraph{Creating decoys} We create 3 \QU-decoys and 3 \IU-decoys for every IQT triplet in each dataset, following the steps in Sect.~\ref{s_Method}.
-In the cases we cannot find 3 decoys, we include random ones from the original set of decoys for VQA and Visual7W; for VG, we randomly include those from the top 10 frequently-occurring targets.
+In the cases that we cannot find 3 decoys, we include random ones from the original set of decoys for VQA and Visual7W; for other datasets, we randomly include those from the top 10 frequently-occurring targets.